4.7 Institutional Conflict of Interest in Research Involving Human Subjects

 The ICOIC will review cases arising from the significant personal financial interests of institutional leaders.
 This committee is not charged with reviewing institutional conflicts of interest resulting from the financial investments or holdings of Stanford University because the ICOI policy requires sequestration of such holdings in a lockbox account.
 An exception (which requires ICOIC review and the Provost’s approval) may occur when the conflict is associated with intellectual property involving platform technology not obviously directly related to a specific human subjects research protocol.
 In all cases, the ICOIC will report to the Provost who will make the final decision about its recommendations.

 The members of the ICOIC will be appointed by the Provost.
-The Dean of Research will chair the ICOIC.
-Members will include the Senior Associate Deans of Research or their equivalent from each school or a senior faculty member with relevant expertise and at least two other senior faculty.
-The committee will also include two members of the public with no significant relationships with the institution.
+The Dean of Research, or designee, will chair the ICOIC.
+At a minimum, the ICOIC members will include the Dean of Research (or designee), a Senior Associate Dean of Research or a senior faculty member with relevant expertise from three (3) Schools, a member of the public, and one or more additional members.
 If the Dean of Research has a conflict, the Provost will prepare the relevant materials and submit them directly to the ICOIC; the Dean of Research will be recused and an alternate chair appointed by the Provost.
-The dean of the school from which the ICOI is generated will be invited to serve as an ad hoc member for the discussion of cases pertaining to his or her school.
+The dean of the school from which the ICOI is generated may be invited to serve as an ad hoc member for the discussion of cases pertaining to their school.
 Any member should abstain from ICOIC business when they have a personal COI or involvement in ICOI that relates to a research proposal under review.
 When an ICOI that involves a human subjects research project is identified that results from a significant financial interest of an institutional leader, the relevant school dean or designee will prepare a case document describing the nature of the ICOI.
 The case document will be submitted to the Dean of Research and must include a statement from the institutional official whose personal financial interests have created the conflict, from the faculty member whose research is potentially affected, and from the IRB as to the level of risk to human subjects.
 The ICOIC will review and assess the case document using the criteria listed below.
 As a result of this assessment, the recommendation to the Provost may:

 - prohibit the research from proceeding at or under the auspices of Stanford unless the institutional leader divests or terminates the financial relationship